EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

 ### Breaking Change From EPPlus 6.0
 Targeting framework for .NET4.0 has been removed.
 Targeting framework for .NET 4.5 has been upgraded to .NET 4.52.
 All references to System.Drawing.Common has been removed.
-See [Breaking Changes in EPPlus 6](https://github.com/EPPlusSoftware/EPPlus/wiki/Breaking-Changes-in-EPPlus-6) for more information
+See [Breaking Changes in EPPlus 6](https://github.com/EPPlusSoftware/EPPlus/wiki/Breaking-Changes-in-EPPlus-6) for more information.
+Static class 'FontSize' has splitted width and heights into two dictionaries.
+FontSizes are lazy-loaded when needed.